iOmega8561/Archibald/README.md

 This is a personal project, started for fun and personal purposes only.
 You DO take responsability if this breaks your installation.

 ## What's this?
-Archibald is a python utility, meant to be used on a fresh system, that can help the user automate post-install procedures, such as installing a DE or writing config files somewhere in the system.
+Archibald is a python utility, meant to be used on a fresh system, that can help the user automate post-install procedures, such as installing a desktop environment or writing config files somewhere in the system.

 ## How to use
 Archibald can be run either in arch-chroot or a booted system.
 ### Requirements
 Python 3 must be installed and path-accessible
 A sudo user must be configured and used to run Archibald.
+### When ready
 Then you can simply ```git clone``` this repo and
 ```
 cd Archibald